sanjar91/INSuRE-notSURE/milestone-3.md

   ![equation](http://bit.ly/2VV7c2g) and ![equation](http://bit.ly/2VgE20l).

-P<sub>i</sub>, which measures the extent to which all the raters are in agreement about a given item being relation, is defined as
+P<sub>i</sub>, which measures the extent to which all the raters are in agreement about a given item, is defined as

   ![equation](http://bit.ly/2VdfeWV)